Zabala (Sumer): Post-Akkadian Period

 "Favorite of Inanna of Zabalam" canal.

+Ur III Period

-During the Ur III period, Zabala was controlled by the Ur governor in Umma which was the capital of Umma Province.Cuneiform texts state that Hammurabi built Zabala's temple Ezi-Kalam-ma to the goddess Inanna.
+During the Ur III period, Zabala was controlled by the Ur governor in Umma which was the capital of Umma Province.

+Babylonian Period

+Cuneiform texts state that Hammurabi built Zabala's temple Ezi-Kalam-ma (House of the Life of the Land) to the goddess Inanna.

-The temple of Inanna in Zabalam is the subject of hymn 26 in the temple hymns of Enheduanna.
+The temple of Inanna in Zabalam is the subject of hymn 26 from a collection known as Temple Hymns, traditionally attributed to Enheduanna.

 Archaeology

-The site, which covers an areas of about 61 hectares, was first identified during the South Mesopotamian Mound Survey in 1954.
+The roughly rectangular site, which covers an areas of about 61 hectares, was first identified during the South Mesopotamian Mound Survey in 1954.
+It consists of three main mounds, east, west, and south.
+It is surrounded by a wall which was "built of brick and clay with plaster material, and is decorated with buttresses and recesses".